USEPA/epanet-manual/docs/6_objects.rst

-   The Group Edit dialog form, shown in Figure 6.6, is used to modify a property for a selected group of objects.
+   The Group Edit dialog form, shown in :numref:`fig-group_ed_dialog`, is used to modify a property for a selected group of objects.
 To use the dialog form:

       1. Select a category of object (Junctions or Pipes) to edit.